Doculisp/Lang/docs/readme/content.md

 )
 ) -->

 The content block signifies where to insert the compiled included documents.
-This block has only one optional subblock.
+This block has only one optional sub-block.

 <!-- (dl (#toc Table of Contents)) -->

-The only subblock to the content block is the table of contents.
+The only sub-block to the content block is the table of contents.
 This will cause a linked table of contents to appear for the section at its location.

 <!-- (dl (##toc-basic Simple Usage)) -->